Ashton-Tate: Framework

-Their most successful attempt at a breakout was with Framework.
-Framework, like dBASE before it, was the brainchild of a single author, Robert Carr, who felt that integrated applications offered huge benefits over a selection of separate apps doing the same thing.
-In 1983 he had a runnable demo of his product, and showed it to Ashton-Tate who immediately signed a deal to support development in exchange for marketing rights.
+Their most successful attempt at building a product to reduce Ashton Tate's dependence on dBASE was Framework.
+Developed by the Forefront Corporation, Framework, like dBASE before it, was the brainchild of a single author, Robert Carr, who felt that integrated applications offered huge benefits over a selection of separate apps doing the same thing.
+In 1983 he had a runnable demo of his product, and showed it to David Cole who immediately signed a deal to support development in exchange for marketing rights.

 Framework was an integrated DOS-based document-based office suite with an interactive computer language named FRED that combined in an outliner a word processor, spreadsheet, mini-database application, charting tool, and a terminal program.
 Later versions also added e-mail support and a FRED Developer's toolKit with a FRED RunTime version that allowed developers to distribute free versions of Framework that run FRED applications.
 Framework also had the distinction of being available in over 14 languages, and it was more successful in Europe than in North America.
 Although DOS based, Framework supported a fully functional GUI based on character graphics (similar to Borland's OWL).
+For the time, Framework was an elegant and innovative product that many people loved to use.

-Framework eventually got locked into an industry battle, primarily with Lotus Symphony, and later with Microsoft Works.
-The market was never large to begin with, as most customers chose to purchase the large, monolithic versions of applications even if they never used the extra functionality.
-Borland later sold Framework to Selections & Functions, who continue to sell it today.
+Framework quickly got locked into an industry battle even before its first shipment with Lotus Symphony, and later with Microsoft Works.
+The market was never large to begin with, as most customers chose to purchase the best of the standalone applications, even if they never used the extra functionality.
+Borland later sold Framework and it is being supported today at Framework.com.

 MultiMate

 MultiMate was a word processor package created to copy the basic operation of a Wang dedicated word processor workstation on the PC.
 In the early 1980s many companies used MultiMate to replace these expensive single-purpose systems with PCs, MultiMate offering them an easy migration path.
-Although it wasn't clear at the time, this migration was largely complete by the time Ashton-Tate bought the company in December 1985 from Multimate International for about $20 million[ 9] in a transduction that an Ashton-Tate press release called "the largest ever in the microcomputer software industry".
+Although it wasn't clear at the time, this migration was largely complete by the time Ashton-Tate bought the company in December 1985 from Multimate International for about $20 million[ 9] in a transaction that an Ashton-Tate press release called "the largest ever in the microcomputer software industry".
 Sales had plateaued, although they were still fairly impressive at the time.
 What was originally a deliberate attempt to copy the Wang system now made the product seem hopelessly outdated, and it would require a major upgrade to remain useful.
 WordPerfect took advantage of these issues and took market share to a degree essentially lethal for MultiMate.